Williamatthewood/React-Portfolio/README.md

 ## Description

-My developer portfolio with with React.
+My developer portfolio made with React.
 It's a simple, single-page application, leveraging conditional rendering in React for each tab in the navbar.
 I compiled six of my applications, developed during my time in the SMU Full-stack Web Developer program.
 Simply click on the navbar to navigate to each section, and all links and buttons should work as expected!

 ## Screenshot